gaurang1267/Natours-frontend/README.md

 A frontend based application made using HTML and CSS/SCSS for viewing and booking tours.
 Deployed at:- https://natours-frontend-app.netlify.app/

 Note: This is only the desktop version of the app.
-It is not a responsive design.